Man found with intestines hanging out in Qns: source

-NEW YORK (PIX11)– A man was found with his intestines hanging out in the bedroom of his Queens home Tuesday evening, according to a law enforcement source.
+CORONA, Queens (PIX11) — A man was found dead with his intestines hanging out in the bedroom of his Queens home Tuesday evening, according to a law enforcement source.

 The victim’s roommate found the body, the source said.